denisazaharia98/freeCodeCamp-Responsive-Web-Design-Projects/Survey Form Page/README.md

 # freeCodeCamp - Survey Form Page
-This is a solution to the [Survey Form Page project on freeCodeCamp](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-survey-form)
+This is a solution for the [Survey Form Page project on freeCodeCamp](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-survey-form).

 # Screenshot